-- 7.2.1 Notice inviting Tenders shall be placed on the Authority's website and on Contracts Finder [www.contractsfinder.service.gov.uk], and may, where appropriate, be placed in relevant publications. - 7.2.2 The invitation to tender must state: - 7.2.2.1 The nature and purpose of the contract - 7.2.2.2 The closing date and time for the receipt of Tenders - 7.2.2.3 How and to whom any interested party is to respond if it wishes to be considered - 7.2.2.4 Any other requirements for participating in the procurement - 7.2.2.5 The reference number - 7.2.2.6 The title - 7.2.2.7 A description of the goods and/or services sought - 7.2.2.8 Start, end and review dates - 7.2.2.9 The department responsible - 7.2.2.10 That no Tender will be accepted unless it is enclosed in the special envelope bearing the distinctive label which will be supplied with the
+- Where a contract is valued at £30,000 or above, before advertising an Invitation to Tender by any means, a 'Below-threshold Tender Notice' setting out the information required by the PA 2023 and the PR 2024 must be published on Find a Tender Service (FTS). - 8.2 The invitation to tender must state: - 8.2.1 The nature and purpose of the contract - 8.2.2 The closing date and time for the receipt of Tenders - 8.2.3 How and to whom any interested party is to respond if it wishes to be considered - 8.2.4 Any other requirements for participating in the procurement - 8.2.5 The reference number - 8.2.6 The title - 8.2.7 A description of the goods and/or services sought - 8.2.8 Start, end and review dates - 8.2.9 The department responsible

-- tender forms by the issuing officer, or via the Authority's e-tendering system if applicable - 7.2.2.11 That no name, mark or wording which might indicate the sender should appear on the cover of the special envelope bearing the Tender - 7.2.2.12 That Tender envelopes should bear the correct postage, be properly sealed and addressed to the Finance Manager, or, if using the etendering system, delivered in accordance with the requirements of that system - 7.2.2.13 That proof of posting will not be accepted as proof of delivery if the Tender fails to arrive at the address shown on the tender envelope label before the closing date and time fixed for the receipt of that Tender - 7.2.2.14 The evaluation criteria to be adopted for the Contract.
-These must be capable of objective assessment, include price and other relevant factors, and be weighted by relative importance - 7.2.2.15 That the Authority does not bind itself to accept the lowest or any Tender - 7.2.2.16 That failure to comply with any of the foregoing requirements may render a Tender liable to disqualification.
+- 8.2.10 That no Tender will be accepted unless it is enclosed in the special envelope bearing the distinctive label which will be supplied with the tender forms by the issuing officer, or via the Authority's e-tendering system if applicable - 8.2.11 That no name, mark or wording which might indicate the sender should appear on the cover of the special envelope bearing the Tender - 8.2.12 That Tender envelopes should bear the correct postage, be properly sealed and addressed to the Finance Manager, or, if using the e-tendering system, delivered in accordance with the requirements of that system - 8.2.13 That proof of posting will not be accepted as proof of delivery if the Tender fails to arrive at the address shown on the tender envelope label before the closing date and time fixed for the receipt of that Tender - 8.2.14 The evaluation criteria to be adopted for the Contract.
+These must be capable of objective assessment, include price and other relevant factors, and be weighted by relative importance - 8.2.15 That the Authority does not bind itself to accept the lowest or any Tender - 8.2.16 That failure to comply with any of the foregoing requirements may render a Tender liable to disqualification.